Languages of Taiwan: Taiwanese Hakka

 Hakka (客家語 (Hak-kâ-ngî)) is mainly spoken in Taiwan by people who have Hakka ancestry.
 These people are concentrated in several places throughout Taiwan.
 The majority of Hakka Taiwanese reside in Taoyuan, Hsinchu and Miaoli.
 Varieties of Taiwanese Hakka were officially recognized as national languages.
 Currently the Hakka language in Taiwan is maintained by the Hakka Affairs Council.
 This governmental agency also runs Hakka TV and Hakka Radio stations.
 The government currently recognizes and maintains five Hakka dialects (six, if Sixian and South Sixian are counted independently) in Taiwan.

 Matsu dialect

-Matsu dialect (馬祖話, Mā-cū-huâ) is the language spoken in Matsu islands.
-It is a dialect of Fuzhou dialect, Eastern Min.
+Matsu dialect (馬祖話, Mā-cū-ngṳ̄) is the language spoken in Matsu islands.
+It is a dialect of Fuzhounese of the Eastern Min branch.

+Wuqiu dialect

+Wuqiu dialect (烏坵話, Ou-chhiu-uā) is the language spoken in Wuchiu islands.
+It is a dialect of Hinghwa of the Pu-Xian Min branch.
+Currently, the Taiwanese government does not label the language as a national language, probably due to the low population of native speakers.

 Cantonese

-Cantonese is one of the Chinese languages in Taiwan.
-Cantonese is spread by Waishengren who have backgrounds in Guangdong, Guangxi, Hong Kong and Macau.

-Cantonese is mainly spoken by immigrants from Guangdong, Guangxi, Hong Kong, and Macau.
-Various Cantonese-speaking communities exist throughout Taiwan, and the use of the language in Taiwan continues to increase.
+Cantonese is spoken by Waishengren immigrants from Guangdong, Guangxi, Hong Kong, and Macau.
+Various Cantonese-speaking communities exist throughout Taiwan.
+Cantonese is the largest Sinitic language that Taiwan does not recognize as a national language, as it is not native to the island, was not brought by early Han settlers, and is not used in any official capacity.

-There are a reported 87,719 Hongkongers residing in Taiwan as of the early 2010's; however, it is likely that this number has increased significantly since the Chinese government has gradually been dismantling their basic civil and political rights starting with the passing of the Hong Kong national security law in 2020.
+A total of 119,129 Hong Kong and Macao residents have been granted permanent residency status, though the number currently residing in Taiwan is not reported.